-A general meeting can be either a non-routine meeting of a company called for a specific purpose (eg for the appointment of a director by the shareholders) or an annual general meeting.
+A general meeting can be either a non-routine meeting called for a specific purpose (eg to consider the appointment of a new director) or an annual general meeting (AGM).

-A general meeting is generally called regarding exceptional company issues.
+A general meeting for a specific purpose is generally called in relation to important company matters.
 For example:

 the appointment or removal of a company director

 amending the company’s articles of association

 approving significant loans

 What is an annual general meeting?

-Even where a private company is not required to hold an AGM, it may still decide to do so.
+If a private company is not required to hold an AGM, it may still decide to do so.

-How is a general meeting called?
+When is a general meeting called, and who calls it?

-Company directors must call a general meeting if they receive such a request from:
+A company’s shareholders (ie members) can make a request to the directors that a general meeting be held.
+Directors must call a general meeting if they receive such a request from:

 guarantors (ie the members of a private company limited by guarantee) representing at least 5% of the total voting rights of all members

 Can a general meeting be called on short notice?

-Typically, unless the minimum notice period is given, the general meeting will be void.
-However, a general meeting may be called on short notice if a majority of the shareholders, who together hold at least 90% of voting rights in the company, agree.
+Typically, unless the minimum notice period is given, a general meeting will be void.
+However, a general meeting for a private company or non-traded public company may be called on short notice if a majority of the shareholders, who together hold at least 90% of voting rights in the company, agree.

 How should notice of a general meeting be given?